ryansmith940/support-challenge-problems/problem-2/README.md

 # Problem 2

-The given application log shows log events from an application that started having issues around <> on <>.
+The given application log shows log events from an application that started having issues a few days ago.

 ## Questions